stepan-mitkin/drakonwidget/README.md

 ### startEditContent

-Starts editing of an icon's content.
+Starts editing the content of an icon.
 When the user wants to save the edited content, call the __setContent__ method on the widget.

 If the user cancels editing, do not do anything.